FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

 - *Third pass* --- `splitter` became a `match.arg()` string and the test file was updated to match.
 Verified in #link(<b2>)[B2] across all 17 configurations the tests exercise, plus both guard paths.
+- *Fourth pass* --- the influence function moved to its own `influence_fn` local (#link(<b2>)[B2]), and S1 was fixed: `argmax_split()` now counts failed kernel scans, `doTrees()` warns on a wholly dead kernel, and the three tests of
+  #link(<negctl>)[section 5.4] are implemented and passing.

-Both blockers are now cleared and every `influence` #sym.times `splitter` combination runs.
-What remains is three carried-over silent failures, a test suite that still cannot detect any of them, and packaging cleanup.
+Both blockers and the first silent failure are now cleared, and every `influence`
+#sym.times `splitter` combination runs.
+What remains is two carried-over silent
+failures, a test suite that still cannot detect them, and packaging cleanup.
-#link(<mixed>)[Section 5] sets out how to test the mixed-splitter configurations
+#link(<mixed>)[Section 5] sets out how to test the mixed-splitter configurations;
-specifically; its injection recipes have been rewritten for the new string-valued API.
+its injection recipes have been rewritten for the string-valued API, and 5.4 is now shipped code rather than a proposal.

 == Status at a glance